 There is no magic formula or guaranteed solution for this but take a look and answer the below as honestly as you can:

-Is your website fully accesible and easy to navigate?
+- Is your website fully accessible and easy to navigate?

 Have you said yes to all of the above?
 I do hope so!
 If not, you really need consider addressing this before looking at the next set of options as this might come back and bite you further down the line.